 In 2018, The Strong was awarded a grant from the Institute of Museum and Library Services (IMLS) to catalog and digitize part of the trade catalog collection.
 From December 2018 through November 2019, the library team cataloged and rehoused 5,026 trade catalogs and digitized 2,337 catalogs, focusing on catalogs published before 1960.

 The Brian Sutton-Smith Library & Archives of Play will make certain digital collections accessible online to researchers whenever possible.
-Recent digitization projects from the archives have included scanning the George S. Parker diaries (part of the Parker family papers, 1856-1949) and the creation of the Sid Sackson Research Portal (forthcoming).
+Recent digitization projects from the archives have included scanning the George S. Parker diaries (part of the Parker family papers, 1856-1949) and the creation of The Sid Sackson Portal.